 Clyde T. Ellis

-Through KEC, the individual co-ops share in the advantage of a larger utility operation, but control and ownership is maintained at the local level.
+Through KEC, the individual co-ops share in the advantage of a larger utility operation, but maintain control and ownership at the local level.
 A 29-member board of trustees, one trustee representative from each of the KEC member systems, guides the association.
 The KEC Board of Trustees meets six times annually.
-Expanded board meetings are conducted during the KEC Annual Meeting in Topeka in January and the KEC Summer Meeting in August.

 KEC functions for the mutual benefit of its members to promote rural electrification and foster the principles on which electric cooperatives were founded.